-- You are going to put your house on sale and you need to make sure everything is good with your roof.
+- You are going to put your house up for sale and you need to make sure the roof is in good condition.

-DIY roof replacements are easier and faster than professional ones but they are less effective and put you under risk of more issues.
-To summarize, don’t do a complete replacement on your own – it’s not safe for you nor for your family.
-If the problem is small and you know exactly what caused it then do the repair while following safety measures.
+DIY roof replacements are cheaper than professional ones, but they are less effective and put your home under risk of more issues.
+To summarize, don’t do a complete replacement on your own – it’s not safe for you or for your family.
+If the problem is small and you know exactly what caused it, then do the repair while following safety measures.